Mathseeds White Paper

 Faulkner, V. N. (2009).
 The components of number sense: An instructional model for teachers.
 Teaching Exceptional Children, 41 (5), 24–30.

 Fredricks, J., McColskey, W., Meli, J., Mordica, J., Montrosse, B., and Mooney, K. (2011).
-Measuring pupil engagement in upper elementary through high school: A description of 21 instruments.
+Measuring student engagement in upper elementary through high school: A description of 21 instruments.
 (Issues & Answers Report, REL 2011–No. 098).
 Washington, D.C: U.S. Department of Education, Institute of Education Sciences, National Center for Education Evaluation and Regional Assistance, Regional Educational Laboratory Southeast.

 Fuchs, L. S., & Fuchs, D. (2001).
 Principles for the prevention and intervention of mathematics difficulties.
 Learning Disabilities Research & Practice, 16 (2), 85–95.
+Gagné, M. & Deci, E. L. (2005).
+Self-determination theory and work motivation.
+Journal of Organized Behavior, 26, 331–362.

 Gardner, H. (2011).
 Frames of mind: The theory of multiple intelligences (3rd ed.).
 New York: Basic Books.